itrocks-ts/range/README.md

 # range

-A property decorator to specify min–max value ranges, date, numeric or string-based.
+A property decorator to specify min-max value ranges, date, numeric or string-based.